-Antelope Canyon is one of the most stunning geological formations in the southwest.
-Once a hidden gem, the canyon is now incredibly popular with people coming from around the world to see the vibrant colors of its twisting rock formations.
+Antelope Canyon is one of the most stunning geological formations in the Southwest U.S. Once a hidden gem, the canyon is now incredibly popular.
+People come from around the world to see the vibrant colors of its twisting rock formations.

 What Is Antelope Canyon?

 Antelope Canyon is a sandstone slot canyon located in the Navajo Nation near Page, Arizona.
 Slot canyons are incredibly narrow canyons that are cut deep into softer types of rocks.
 They can be found all around the world but the Southwest U.S. has some of the most stunning ones.

 Antelope Canyon is by far the most famous slot canyon in the world, thanks to its beautiful colors, relatively easy access, and natural beauty.
 It is also a bit deceptive.
 You can stand near the top of some areas without even realizing the canyon is there!

 There are two main sections of Antelope Canyon: Upper Antelope Canyon and Lower Antelope Canyon.
 The Navajo names are more inspiring.
 Upper Antelope Canyon is known as Tsé bighánílíní, meaning "the place where water runs through rocks."
 Lower Antelope Canyon's name is Hazdistazí, meaning “spiral rock arches.”

 After learning those names, it's probably not surprising to learn that Antelope Canyon was formed by rainfall and flash floods over the course of millions of years.
 The rain gradually cut away at the sandstone.
 The result is a canyon that is 120 feet (37 meters) deep in some places.
 Even today, rainwater cascades rapidly through the canyon, continuing to slowly carve it.

 Antelope Canyon is famous for the beautiful photographs that have been taken here over the years.
 Photographers flock to this location for the perfect photo.